Narsil/rdev/README.md

 # rdev

-Simple library to listen and send events to keyboard and mouse on MacOS, Windows and Linux (x11).
+Simple library to listen **globally** and send events to keyboard and mouse on MacOS, Windows and Linux (x11).

 You can also check out [Enigo](https://github.com/Enigo-rs/Enigo) which is another